-If you work for an employer, you might be eligible for a 401(k).
+If you work for an employer, you might be eligible for a 401(k) retirement plan.
 If you are eligible and haven’t already signed up to contribute, run (not walk) to your human resources office and get your paperwork in, pronto.

 A 401(k), which is a defined contribution plan sponsored by your employer that enables you to save money for retirement, could offer major benefits for your future self.
-Your employer might also offer a matching program which means free money that has the potential to grow exponentially in your retirement account.
+Your employer might also offer an employer match program which means free money that has the potential to grow exponentially in your retirement account.

 401(k)s are a tax-advantaged savings and investing plan that employees can use to save for retirement, allows you to contribute a fixed amount or percentage of your earnings and deduct that amount from your pre-tax income.